vuejs/vuefire/packages/vuexfire/README.md

 ## How does it work?

-VuexFire uses a global mutations `vuexfire/MUTATION` to call the actual mutations to modify objects and arrays.
+VuexFire uses multiple global mutations prefixed by `vuexfire/` to call the actual mutations to modify objects and arrays.
 It listen for updates to your firebase database and commit mutations to sync your state.
 Thanks to the action enhancer `firebaseAction`, it gets access to the local `state` and `commit` so it works with modules too :+1:

 ## Examples